hennlo/Q-shall-not-pass/README.md

 ## Game Mechanics

-The game essentially revolves around three game mechanics, which Use Quantum Computing.
+The game essentially revolves around four game mechanics, which Use Quantum Computing.

 1. A procedural level and map generation